bcgov/fbp-go/README.md

 #### Summary:

 Improved validation on coordinate input, and resolved some crashes related to invalid values.
+Direction of spread was incorrectly showing the net effective wind direction.
 #### Detail:

 - [x] Web: About was crashing in web version.
+- [x] FBP: Direction of spread was incorrect (was showing net effective wind direction).
 - [x] FBP: Limit altitude : 0 to 3000 (negative values are possible in WGS84, but not valid for calculations)
 - [x] FBP: Altitude should specify that it's meters.
 - [x] FBP: Coordinate latitude was accidentally being saved as altitude.
 Could cause crash on app if latitude was negative.